Buy Now! "200 Nature Hot Spots in Alberta" - Published June 2022

 Enjoy smooth sections of ice, a frozen waterfall and even an ice slide.
 Continue past the frozen waterfall on a well-defined trail that is usually snowy and rocky rather than icy to a large open area.
 You’ll see what looks like a hoodoo with a cave.
 Enjoy the view but I’d recommend against the climb up to the cave.

-This winter hike near Banff gets busy so be at the trailhead early or late in the day so you don’t have trouble with parking.
+This is one of the winter hikes near Banff that gets crazy busy on a sunny weekend, so be at the trailhead early or late in the day so you don’t have trouble with parking.

 Grotto Canyon ice walk